readysteadypan/rspCFG/README.md

 - 2nd December 2016
   - Imported the 1.6 configs, gave them visual changes.
 Will update again to 1.8 after testing.
+- 3rd December 2016
+  - Updated the whitelists using whitelist.tf, still need to test them and add sponsorship.